Skeletal muscle: Energy consumption

 Muscular activity accounts for much of the body's energy consumption.
 All muscle cells produce adenosine triphosphate (ATP) molecules which are used to power the movement of the myosin heads.
 Muscles have a short-term store of energy in the form of creatine phosphate which is generated from ATP and can regenerate ATP when needed with creatine kinase.
 Muscles also keep a storage form of glucose in the form of glycogen.
 Glycogen can be rapidly converted to glucose when energy is required for sustained, powerful contractions.
-Within the voluntary skeletal muscles, the glucose molecule can be metabolized anaerobically in a process called glycolysis which produces two ATP and two lactic acid molecules in the process (note that in aerobic conditions, lactate is not formed; instead pyruvate is formed and transmitted through the citric acid cycle).
+Within the voluntary skeletal muscles, the glucose molecule can be metabolized anaerobically in a process called glycolysis which produces two ATP and two lactic acid molecules in the process (in aerobic conditions, lactate is not formed; instead pyruvate is formed and transmitted through the citric acid cycle).
 Muscle cells also contain globules of fat, which are used for energy during aerobic exercise.
 The aerobic energy systems take longer to produce the ATP and reach peak efficiency, and requires many more biochemical steps, but produces significantly more ATP than anaerobic glycolysis.
 Cardiac muscle on the other hand, can readily consume any of the three macronutrients (protein, glucose and fat) aerobically without a 'warm up' period and always extracts the maximum ATP yield from any molecule involved.
 The heart, liver and red blood cells will also consume lactic acid produced and excreted by skeletal muscles during exercise.

 Skeletal muscle uses more calories than other organs.

 At rest it consumes 54.4 kJ/kg (13.0 kcal/kg) per day.
 This is larger than adipose tissue (fat) at 18.8 kJ/kg (4.5 kcal/kg), and bone at 9.6 kJ/kg (2.3 kcal/kg).